ktjd123/trading/readme.md

-this is theSeed (react, express, mongoose boilerplate)
+this is trading (react, express, mongoose boilerplate)

 development